 Maybe it’s because I grew up in rural Western New York surrounded by green space.
 Maybe it’s because I spent almost my entire 20s living within a mile of the park.
 Or, maybe it’s because I’ve run the park’s 1.8 mile loop more times than I can count, but I’ve always held a strong place in my heart for Delaware Park.

-Beef up on your history – Visit the Buffalo Historical Museum
+3. Beef up on your history – Visit the Buffalo History Museum

 One Museum Court, Buffalo NY, 14216

-Take a stroll over to Hoyt Lake, up the stairs and pay a visit to the Buffalo History Museum – the largest history museum in New York west of Albany.
-Those who are members or visit just once all help the museum conserve 100,000 artifacts, 2,000 manuscripts, 20,000 books and 200,000 photographs that showcase the emergence of our region.
-The museum is open Tues-Sunday and costs no more than $7 for non-members.
+Take a stroll over to Hoyt Lake, up the stairs, and pay a visit to the Buffalo History Museum – the largest history museum in New York West of Albany.
+Those who are members or just visit once help the museum conserve 100,000 artifacts, 2,000 manuscripts, 20,000 books and 200,000 photographs that showcase the emergence of our region.
 Current exhibits include the John R. Oishei Native American Gallery and Tim Russert’s Office.
 Go Bills.

 300 Parkside Ave., Buffalo NY 14214